TypesettingTools/luainterpret-snippets/README.md

 ## Contributing

-Wrote an useful snippet yourself?
+Wrote a useful snippet yourself?
 Send in a pull request!

 It's recommended to add a short README-like section at the top of the snippet.
 For instance: